While social media can be helpful for blogging success, nothing is more powerful than list building.

 - You could store the freebie — let’s say it’s a printable of some kind — in Google Drive, and then share the link to the Google Drive page in a welcome email to your new subscriber.

-- You might also include various printables in a resource library to make an even more valuable opt-in freebie for your subscribers.
+- You might also create a free resource library that includes various printables to make an even more valuable opt-in freebie for your subscribers.
 You can provide them the password and link to the library in their welcome email.

 - Another idea: Instead of sending your new subscriber to a thank you page, redirect them to the freebie.